-Sleep loss can make it more challenging to maintain focus, attention, and vigilance.
-Feeling drowsy and trying to stay awake takes a lot of mental energy, making it more difficult to stay focused on long tasks and those that require concentration.
-This decrease in focus may be related to the impact of microsleeps, which are momentary (0.5 to 15 second) episodes of non-responsiveness that cause lapses in attention.
+Sleep loss can make it more challenging to maintain focus, attention, and vigilance .
+Struggling to stay awake uses mental energy, making it more difficult to stay focused on long tasks and those that require concentration.
+This decrease in focus may be related to the impact of microsleeps , which are brief episodes of non-responsiveness that cause lapses in attention.

 People who are sleep deprived are also more likely to make errors and omissions , partially due to increased reaction times .
-This means that tired employees take more time to react in critical situations and may be more likely to make a mistake.
 In some professions, impaired reaction times may mean missing an important phone call or not responding quickly in conversation.
 In other professions – like doctors, first responders, and truck drivers – slow reaction times can be dangerous.

 Working while sleep deprived can leave people feeling more irritable, angry, and vulnerable to stress .
 Emotional reactions are amplified in stressful or negative situations, leading to overreacting at inappropriate times.
 Stress and irritability felt during the workday can then carry over into home life, making it more difficult to fall asleep.
 Over time, chronic sleep loss increases the risk of more serious mental health conditions, like anxiety and depression, that can make being productive at work even more challenging.